What is an Equated Monthly Installment (EMI)?

 - r = Periodic interest rate (annual interest rate/12)

 - n = Total number of payment (number of months during the loan tenure)

 In the reducing-balance method, the EMI payment of the example above will change to $3,040, calculated as below:

 The contribution to interest for the first EMI payment is $500 ($100,000 * 0.5%), and the principal repayment is thus $2,542 ($3,042 – $500).
 For the second month, the interest repayment reduces to $487 [($100,000 – $2,542) * 0.5%], and the principal repayment thus increases to $2,555.
 The rest of the payments can be calculated with the same method.
 The repayment schedule is shown in the table below:

-As the diagram below shows, the interest payment declines gradually with the loan outstanding, which will be completely paid out and reduced to zero at the 36th month.
-Here, the total amount of interest payment is $9,519, which is much lower comparing to the $18,000 under the flat-rate method.
+As the diagram below shows, the interest portion declines gradually with the loan outstanding, which will be completely paid out and reduced to zero at the 36th month.
+Here, the total amount of interest payment is $9,519, which is much lower compared to the $18,000 under the flat-rate method.
 It makes the reducing-balance method more favorable to borrowers.